-When score gaps between groups are observed, the Standards advise test users to look for deeper psychometric warning signs, or "threats to fairness," that may indicate a problem with the validity of the test.
-"Group differences in testing outcomes should trigger heighted scrutiny for possible sources of test bias" (AERA/APA/NCME, 2014, p.
-54).
+When score gaps between groups are observed, the Standards advise test users to look for deeper psychometric warning signs, or "threats to fairness," that may indicate a problem with the validity of the test. "[G]roup differences in testing outcomes should trigger heighted scrutiny for possible sources of test bias."
 One warning sign is test content: Is there evidence that test items unfairly favor one group over another?
 Another is text context, that is, aspects of the testing environment that may favor or disfavor certain groups of examinees.
 Still another is differential prediction, as when a test predicts better for one group than another.